Environmentalists win U.S. court fight to protect whales from Navy sonar

 In 2008, the U.S. Supreme Court sided with the Navy in a similar case, ruling that sonar training exercises off the Southern California coast could be conducted without restrictions designed to safeguard marine life.

-(Additional reporting by David Alexander; Editing by Steve Gorman and Bob Burgdorfer)
+(Reporting by Laura Zuckerman in Salmon, Idaho; Additional reporting by David Alexander in Washington; Editing by Steve Gorman, Bob Burgdorfer and Lisa Shumaker)